Rates, discounts and monetary transactions

 Purchase agreement

-Change of the person of the buyer (jointly or solely).
+Change of the person of the purchaser (jointly or solely).
 Purchaser

 125

-Change the identity of the buyer (jointly or solely) or correct imperfections in the purchase agreement and draw up an amendment agreement.
+Change of the person of the purchaser (jointly or solely) or correct imperfections in the purchase agreement and drafting an amendment agreement.
 Purchaser

 100